smart-data-lake/smart-data-lake/docs/Reference.md

 "Spark Structured Streaming" helps keeping state information about processed data.
 It needs a checkpointLocation configured which can be given as parameter to SparkStreamingOnceMode.

 Note that "Spark Structured Streaming" needs an input DataObject supporting the creation of streaming DataFrames.
-For the time only the input sources delivered with Spark Streaming are supported.
+For the time being, only the input sources delivered with Spark Streaming are supported.
 This is KafkaTopicDataObject and all SparkFileDataObjects, see also [Spark StructuredStreaming](https://spark.apache.org/docs/latest/structured-streaming-programming-guide.html#creating-streaming-dataframes-and-streaming-datasets).

 ### Incremental Load - DeltaMode